What are the most common symptoms of pelvic inflammatory disease?

 Pain during urination

-Pain when you’re urinating is often assumed to be cystitis.
+Pain during urination is often assumed to be cystitis.
 If you’ve never had cystitis before, see the doctor to rule out PID or other urinary tract infections before taking any medication.

 Bleeding between periods and after sex